blade-01/tiempo/README.md

 - See the date and location of the weather.
 - See an image according to each type of weather.
 - See temperature in both Celsius and Farenheit.
-- See humidiy, wind direction, visibility and pressure values.
+- See humidity, wind direction, visibility and pressure values.

 ## How To Use